MicroPyramid/django-blog-it/micro_blog/docs/source/index.rst

 Introduction:
 =============

-Micro blog is a tool to handle blog management.
-You can integrate it into your project and customise the blog Application.
+Micro blog is simple and completely customizable blog application.
+You can integrate it into your project and customise the blog application or just host it to post your articles.

 Source Code is available in Micropyramid Repository(https://github.com/MicroPyramid/micro-blog).